-To mark the impending publication of Elton John's first and only official autobiography, Me, here, the man himself tells us about the importance of owning our ‘bad sides' and his experiences of committing his life to paper.
+Global superstar Elton John tells us about the importance of owning our ‘bad sides' and his experiences of committing his life to paper.

 ‘I can’t stand books or movies about rock stars that give you some whitewashed version of reality, that are intent on telling you what a wonderful, perfect person they are.
 It’s boring, because it’s a lie: no one is perfect, and certainly no rock star is perfect.’

 Elton John has lived a life few could fathom.
 A veritable diamante-clad rollercoaster of soaring highs, self-discovery and critical acclaim that at times, plunged to devastating lows.
 His, it seems, is a life lived at high velocity, and while all-that-glitters may have dominated his story thus far, his autobiography Me is Elton at his warmest, humblest and most-open.

 Here, in his own words, Elton tells us about some of the relationships that have shaped his story, his experience of committing his life to paper in his first and only official autobiography, and the power and freedom to be found in telling the truth: the good, the bad, and the not-so-dazzling.

 ‘You start reminiscing about the good old days and you view it all through rose-tinted spectacles: in my case, I think that’s forgivable, because I probably was wearing rose-tinted spectacles at the time’Elton John